-This proposal describes a plan to design and construct a Public Education and Information Center at the Harvard-Smithsonian Center for Astrophysics (CfA) that will incorporate interpretive exhibits on modern astrophysics with a display of in situ instruments and artifacts linking current research with its historical roots--a panorama of astronomy spanning three centuries, from the 19th to 21st.
+This proposal describes a plan to design and construct a Public Education and Information Center at the Harvard-Smithsonian Center for Astrophysics that will incorporate interpretive exhibits on modern astrophysics with a display of in situ instruments and artifacts linking current research with its historical roots--a panorama of astronomy spanning three centuries, from the 19th to 21st.
 The heart of this center will be the Sears Tower, a three-story structure housing the 15-inch "Great Refractor" of the Harvard College Observatory.
-Erected in 1846--the same year as the founding of the Smithsonian Institution--this building will be repaired and restored to its original operable condition.
+Erected in 1846--the same year as the founding of the Smithsonian Institution--this building will be repaired and restored to its original operable condition by Harvard University through private donations.
 Once the building is deemed structurally sound and weatherproof, the interior spaces, including the observing room with its telescope, the "director's office," and the ground-level rotunda surrounding the telescope pier, will be developed as a unique introduction to the history of American astronomy as seen through the parallel and related research of the Smithsonian Astrophysical Observatory and the Harvard College Observatory.
 The exhibits and displays will be open to students, amateur astronomers, professional visitors, historians of science, and the general public, including attendees of the CfA's regular "Observatory Nights" and "Children's Nights."
-The estimated cost of the project, including all restoration work on building and instrument, is \$513,000 of which \$125,000 has already been raised through private donations.
+This proposal requests \$173,000 only for the design and construction of the public education and information exhibits, including restoration of the historic telescope.